ory/sdk/clients/client/ruby/docs/V0alpha2Api.md

 api_instance = OryClient::V0alpha2Api.new
-flow = 'flow_example' # String | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`). opts = {
+flow = 'flow_example' # String | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`). submit_self_service_login_flow_body = OryClient::SubmitSelfServiceLoginFlowWithLookupSecretMethodBody.new({lookup_secret: 'lookup_secret_example', method: 'method_example'}) # SubmitSelfServiceLoginFlowBody |
+opts = {
   x_session_token: 'x_session_token_example', # String | The Session Token of the Identity performing the settings flow.
-  cookie: 'cookie_example', # String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+  cookie: 'cookie_example' # String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
 This ensures that CSRF and session cookies are respected.
-  submit_self_service_login_flow_body: OryClient::SubmitSelfServiceLoginFlowWithLookupSecretMethodBody.new({lookup_secret: 'lookup_secret_example', method: 'method_example'}) # SubmitSelfServiceLoginFlowBody |
 }

 begin
   # Submit a Login Flow
-  result = api_instance.submit_self_service_login_flow(flow, opts)
+  result = api_instance.submit_self_service_login_flow(flow, submit_self_service_login_flow_body, opts)
   p result
 rescue OryClient::ApiError => e
   puts "Error when calling V0alpha2Api->submit_self_service_login_flow: #{e}"